tjworks/tapdata-docs-en/docs/user-guide/advanced-settings/manage-function.md

    - **Code Details**: You can write your own function logic here.
    - **Description**: A description of what the custom function does.
-   - **Command Format**: The command format for the custom function, useful for prompting when calling the function.
+   - **Format**: The command format for the custom function, useful for prompting when calling the function.
-   - **Parameter Explanation**: Specific explanations for the supported input parameter types and the return parameter types.
+   - **Parameter Description**: Specific explanations for the supported input parameter types and the return parameter types.
    - **Return Value**: The return value of the custom function.

 5. For custom functions, you can select them to export for backup or share with other team members.
 You can also import custom functions.